Fabrizio-Caruso/CROSS-LIB/README.md

 -------------------------------------------
 ## LISTING PROJECTS

-You can list all current game and test projects with the `./list_xl.py` script with no arguments.
+You can list all current game and test projects with

-Example:
+`./list_xl.py`

-`./list_xl.py` -> It searches both `tests` and `games` folders for projects (both built-in and user-defined) and produces a list with all of them.
+which searches both `tests` and `games` folders for projects (both built-in and user-defined) and produces a list with all of them.

 --------------------------------------------
 ## DELETING PROJECTS